Error Handling

 - CORS configuration

-- Provide user with specific troubleshooting steps
+- Provides specific troubleshooting steps for the user

-Collaboration with MCP Tools
+Coordination with MCP Tools

 description will guide AI to use MCP tools to get more information:

-Suggestion: Field "xxx" does not exist, please check if the field name is spelled correctly; Use MCP tool to get the correct field list for the dataset
+Suggestion: field "xxx" does not exist, please check if the field name is spelled correctly; use MCP tool to get the correct field list for the dataset

 // AI calls MCP tool